networknt/light-rest-4j/README.md

 This repository contains middleware handlers that work with either Swagger 2.0 or OpenAPI 3.0 specification.
 If you are starting a brand new project, it is highly recommended using the OpenAPI 3.0 specification for your design.

-To get started your first project, please visit the [getting started](http://localhost:1313/getting-started/light-rest-4j/) to walk through the process with Petstore application.
+To get started your first project, please visit the [getting started](https://doc.networknt.com/getting-started/light-rest-4j/) to walk through the process.

-For documentation on the handlers, please visit the [reference document](http://localhost:1313/style/light-rest-4j/).
+For documentation on the handlers, please visit the [reference document](https://doc.networknt.com/style/light-rest-4j/).

-There are also numeric [tutorials](http://localhost:1313/tutorial/rest/) to show users how to build Restful services.
+There are also numeric [tutorials](https://doc.networknt.com/tutorial/rest/) to show users how to build Restful services.